GreenDelta/epd-editor/README.md

 ## TODO

-bug: scenario table: org.eclipse.core.runtime.AssertionFailedException: assertion failed: Column 0 has no label provider
-* sort modules in life cycle stage order (A1 -> A1-A3 -> A2 -> A3 etc.)

 * Download (including references from extensions)

 * flows: allow flow type change... -> no just allow to create products but only